adslbarxatov/GeomagDataDrawer/docs/index.md

 # 6. File format specifications

-## 6.1. Файлы данных Geomag data drawer
+## 6.1.
+Geomag data drawer files

-Спецификация формата `.gdd` на данный момент недоступна к публикации. Не рекомендуется самостоятельное внесение изменений в файлы данных Geomag data drawer во избежание потерь данных.
+The `.gdd` format specification is not currently available for publication.
+It’s not recommended to make changes to Geomag data drawer data files yourself to avoid data loss.

 [:arrow_double_up:](#contents)

 ---

-## 6.2. Файлы данных в формате Microsoft Office Excel
+## 6.2.
+Microsoft Office Excel data files

-В файле `.xls` или `.xlsx` должна храниться одна таблица. Пустые поля, пропуски и иные элементы будут замещены нулями.
-Таблица должна располагаться на первом листе файла. Допускаются текстовые пояснения в первых строках файла. Допускается использование формул без зависимостей, для разрешения которых необходим запуск Microsoft Office Excel. Допускается использование форматирования листа.
+A `.xls` or `.xlsx` file must contain one table.
+Empty fields, gaps and other elements will be replaced with zeros.
+The table must be located on the first sheet of the file.
+Text explanations are allowed in the first lines of the file.
+You can use formulas without dependencies that require running Microsoft Office Excel to resolve.
+You can use sheet formatting.

 [:arrow_double_up:](#contents)